array

 Reduces the elements to a single one, by repeatedly applying a reducing operation.

-If the array is empty, returns none
+If the array is empty, returns none, otherwise, returns the result

 of the reduction.